 (4) Failure by a manufacturer participating in the CA-ABT programs to submit the end-of-year report (as applicable) in the specified time for all zero-emission powertrains, engines or optionally certified Otto-cycle hybrid powertrains that are part of an averaging set shall constitute a violation of title 13, CCR, section 1956.8 for each such powertrain and engine.

+(k) 2026 model year excess NOx credits – At the end of the 2026 model year, if a manufacturer has excess NOx credits in the CA-ABT bank, then those excess NOx credits may be carried over for offsetting 2027 and subsequent model year engine families that are certified under title 13, CCR, section 1956.8.2.

+The 5-year credit life described in subparagraph B.2.(g) of section I.15 of these test procedures remains applicable.

+Excess NOx credits from the 2026 model year may only be carried over for offsetting 2027 and subsequent model year engine families in the spark-ignition heavy-duty engine averaging set.

+All accumulated credits in the heavy-duty zero-emission averaging set expire at the end of the 2026 model year and will not be available for 2027 and later model year certification.

+Any NOx deficits at the end of the 2026 model year must be offset via the CA-ABT program.

-3. Early compliance credit multipliers for 2022 through 2030 model year engine families and optionally certified Otto-cycle hybrid powertrains - Manufacturers that produce and certify engines and optionally certified Otto-cycle hybrid powertrains that comply with future model year requirements in title 13, CCR, Sections 1956.8, 1968.2, 1971.1, 2035, 2036, 2112 and 2139 on a voluntary basis will be eligible for early compliance credit multipliers subject to the following limitations:
+3. Early compliance credit multipliers for 2022 through 2026 model year engine families and optionally certified Otto-cycle hybrid powertrains - Manufacturers that produce and certify engines and optionally certified Otto-cycle hybrid powertrains that comply with future model year requirements in title 13, CCR, Sections 1956.8, 1968.2, 1971.1, 2035, 2036, 2112 and 2139 on a voluntary basis will be eligible for early compliance credit multipliers subject to the following limitations:

-(a) Early compliance credit multipliers will only be available for 2022 through 2030 model year California certified engine families and optionally certified Otto-cycle hybrid powertrains.
+(a) Early compliance credit multipliers will only be available for 2022 through 2026 model year California certified engine families and optionally certified Otto-cycle hybrid powertrains.